-What Happens if I Settle My Workers Compensation Case?
+What Happens After a Workers Compensation Settlement?

 Almost everyone has heard about workers compensation settlements.
 Lawyer commercials on TV often talk about them.
 But, most people do not have a complete understanding of what a settlement is.